 Syntax

-Syntax Latte was born out of the practical requirements of web designers.
+Latte syntax originated from the practical requirements of web designers.
 We were looking for the most user-friendly syntax, with which you can elegantly write constructs that are otherwise a real challenge.
 At the same time, all expressions are written exactly the same as in PHP, so you don't have to learn a new language.
-You just make the most of what you already know.
+You simply leverage what you already know.

-Below is a minimal template that illustrates a few basics elements: tags, n:attributes, comments and filters.
+Below is a minimal template that illustrates several basic elements: tags, n:attributes, comments, and filters.

 {* this is a comment *}

-{foreach $items as $item} {* tag representing foreach loop *}
+{foreach $items as $item} {* tag representing a foreach loop *}

 <li>{$item|capitalize}</li> {* tag that prints a variable with a filter *}